 Considered the sweetest, juiciest and most flavorful pear, the Bartlett is America’s most popular variety.
 It ripens at room temperature, turning from bright green to mild yellow, and yielding to gentle pressure.
 The Bartlett is perfect for fruit salads or slicing into lettuce salads with crumbled blue cheese, and also excellent for canning and cooking.

-A popular dessert pear, the Bosc is highly aromatic, with dense, sweet-spicy flesh that is ideal for baking, poaching and cooking.
+A popular dessert pear, the Bosc is highly aromatic with dense flesh and warm notes of honey.
+This pear is ideal for baking, poaching and cooking.
 When ripening, the brown skin of the Bosc pear does not change color; instead, the stem end shrivels when fully ripe.

 Small in size but big on sweetness, the Seckel pear does not change color when ripening – it simply becomes soft around the stem when ripe.
 It’s an excellent dessert pear with cheese, in children’s snacks or baked into tartlets or cookies.